 3.1 > The types of drugs, treatments and surgery that are covered

 The plan covers you for established medical treatments.
+We call these conventional treatments.

 There is no cover for any treatment or procedure that is experimental or that has not been established as being effective.